What is medical thermology?

 Is Thermology a benefit of my health insurance?

 There are some insurance companies that provide thermographic screening (thermology) as a benefit.
-However, Medical Thermography Associates is “fee for service” provider and payment is expected at the time the screening is done.
+However, Northeast Thermography Medical Imaging Center is “fee for service” provider and payment is expected at the time the screening is done.
 We keep the cost artificially low to make it affordable and we would be happy to provide you the insurance “code” so you can apply for reimbursement.

 Can Thermology diagnose breast cancer?